 In a small saucepan over medium heat, melt butter and stir frequently.
 Butter will begin to foam and boil.
 After 4 to 5 minutes you will see brown flecks appear in the bottom of the pan.
 Continue to stir until butter is golden and flecks are a medium brown color.
 Watch closely, butter will brown quickly.
-Process will take about 5 to 7 minutes.
+The entire process will take about 5 to 7 minutes.

 Remove butter from heat and pour into a bowl.
-Refrigerate for 15-25 minutes, or until butter is cool and solidified.
+Refrigerate for 15-25 minutes, or until butter is just solidified.
 You're looking for a room temperature or slightly cooler, solid butter.

-In a bowl, cream together butter and sugar.
+In a bowl, cream together brown butter and sugar.
 Add vanilla and stir to combine.

 In a separate bowl, sift (or whisk) together flour and salt.
 Add dry ingredients to butter mixture and mix until a dough forms.
-Dough will be crumbly, but will hold together when pinched between two fingers.
+Add 1 to 2 tablespoons of water as needed to bring dough together (this accounts for the water cooked out when browning the butter).
+Dough will be slightly crumbly, but will hold together when pinched between two fingers.

 Bake for 12-14 minutes or until cookies just begin to lightly brown around edges.
-Remove from oven and allow to cool for 2-3 minutes before removing from sheet to cool completely.
+Remove from oven and allow to cool for 2-3 minutes before transferring to a cooling rack.

-Your cookies will keep for 5-7 days in a sealed container.
-To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
+Cookies will keep for 5-7 days in a sealed container.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

-You can keep raw cookie dough in the refrigerator for 3 days.
+Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough and baked cookies freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen dough to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.